eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Cons:**

 - Not extensible: you can't add new formatting elements easily.
+You can try to get around this by embedding HTML into Markdown, but the HTML is not parsed into a DOM tree, but left as an inline string.
+Additionally, you can't have Markdown _inside_ embedded HTML.
 - No Wiki Link Syntax: adding `[[wikilinks]]` requires either hacking the parser, adding a second layer of parsing on text contents, or abusing standard link syntax.
 - The UX for Markdown editing varies widely.
 Some editors have a Markdown mode that knows how to do simple things like indent lists.
 Emacs has the `fill-paragraph` command and `markdown-mode` has `C-d` for indenting tables, both of which are really useful quality of life features, but only exist within Emacs.